MixLLM: LLM Quantization with Global Mixed-precision between Output-features and Highly-efficient System Design: Methodology

-\SYS{} makes the same decision with QoQ~\cite{qserve} on activation quantization to use 8-bit, as the 4-bit activation can lead to a large accuracy drop but does not lead to significant system efficiency improvement as MatMul execution tends to be bound more on the larger weight tensor rather than the smaller activation tensor.
-It can be partially indicated from the compute intensity of the linear layer.
-Given token number $M$ and in/out features $K$/$N$, the compute intensity $I = \frac{2MNK}{MKB_{act} + KNB{weight}}$. $B_{act}$ and $B_{weight}$ are the bytes per element of activation and weight.
-Given $M = 512$ and $N = K = 4096$, reducing $B_{weight}$ from 8 to 4 will results in an 80\% increasement of $I$, while reducing $B_{act}$ from 8 to 4 will only achieve 5.88\% increasement.
+\SYS{} makes the same decision with QServe~\cite{qserve} on activation quantization to use 8-bit, as the 4-bit activation can lead to a large accuracy drop but does not lead to significant system efficiency improvement as MatMul execution tends to be bound more on the larger weight tensor rather than the smaller activation tensor according to the compute intensity $I = \frac{2MNK}{MKB_{act} + KNB{weight}}$ ($M$ is the token number, $K$/$N$ are the in/out features, and $B_{act}$ and $B_{weight}$ are the bytes per element of activation and weight).

 Instead of using per-token activation quantization, \SYS{} uses group-wise RTN method.
-On the one hand, Tab.\ref{tab:ppl-all} shows that simple group-wise RTN quantization performs better than token-wise smoothing method.
-On the other hand, the weight is already group-wise in \SYS{}, and the group-wise activation does not lead to significant more dequantization overhead in the system.
-We observe symmetric quantization is enough for the 8-bit activation (refer to \SYS{} W8A8 in Tab.\ref{tab:ppl-all}), while asymmetric can be essential for the 4-bit weight.
-The group-wise method with asymmetric can lead to a difficulty for the kernel to make use int8 Tensor Core, for which QoQ~\cite{qserve} introduces the two-step quantization method.
-Instead, we design a \textit{two-step dequantization} method with the property of the mix of symmetric and asymmetric (Sec.\ref{subsec:system}).
+On the one hand, Tab.\ref{tab:ppl-all} shows that simple group-wise RTN quantization outperforms token-wise smoothing method.
+On the other hand, the weight is already group-wise in \SYS{}, and the group-wise activation does not lead to significantly more dequantization overhead in the system.
+We observe symmetric quantization is enough for the 8-bit activation (refer to \SYS{} W8A8 in Tab.\ref{tab:ppl-all}), while asymmetric is essential for the 4-bit weight.
+The group-wise method with asymmetric can lead to difficulty for the kernel to make use int8 Tensor Core, for which we design a \textit{two-step dequantization} method with the property of the mix of symmetric and asymmetric (Sec.\ref{subsec:system}).